znetstar/economist-audio-downloader/README.md

 ### Documentation

-To generate API documentation run `npm run docs`.
-An online version of the documentation [is available here](https://economist-audio-downloader.docs.zacharyboyd.nyc).
+To documentation is available under `docs/`.
+An online copy [is available here.](https://economist-audio-downloader.docs.zacharyboyd.nyc).

 ### Tests